AMT Services Evaluation

 How will this be implemented?

-Secure treatment options will be provided at the Medi-Hotel, the Nhulunbuy Special Care Centre and Central Australia Aboriginal Alcohol Program Unit in Alice Springs.
+Secure treatment options are provided at the Stringybark Centre located at Berrimah and the Central Australia Aboriginal Alcohol Program Unit in Alice Springs.

 Other treatment services in the NT will be used when necessary to cater for clients where secure residential treatment is not warranted or available.

-Members of the new Alcohol Mandatory Treatment Tribunal are appointed by the Minister for Alcohol Rehabilitation and come from the following backgrounds:-
+Members of the new Alcohol Mandatory Treatment Tribunal are appointed by the Minister for Health and come from the following backgrounds:-

 - Lawyers with at least five years experience as a legal practitioner